sector-f/admiral/README.md

 ## Bugs

-* Specifying a toml file in the current directoy as `admiral -c admiral.toml` causes scripts with relative paths to fail.
+* Specifying a toml file in the current directory as `admiral -c admiral.toml` causes scripts with relative paths to fail.
 	* Workaround: Give the "directory name" as well, i.e. `admiral -c ./admiral.toml`